 Y2K heralded more than date-format hysteria, it was the dawn of web-based applications.
 I argue it was also the beginning of a steady and costly decline in enterprise developer productivity.

-If you read my blog (I’m not sure I even have any readers…) for technical content, you can probably skip this one.
+If you read my blog for technical content, you can probably skip this one.
 It’s an opinion piece about an enterprise development issue that has bothered me for many years.

 Before I begin, I am certainly not arguing that the Internet or the web is somehow bad.
 I’m not even arguing that web-based apps are bad: anyone old enough to remember the pain of finding and buying plane tickets before the days of Expedia or Kayak will understand that.
 I used the Internet in the early 90s through a dial-up modem connection to a shell account provided by a FIDOnet BBS.
 I had a very expensive CompuServ dial-up account for Usenet access, and I spent years reading email with pine.
 I used the earliest Yahoo plain-text list of links from a genuine Mosaic browser.
 The Internet and I go way back.